Balch Creek: Industry

 Between the 1890s and the 1930s, channel-deepening in the Willamette River improved the city's status as a deep-water seaport, as did completion in 1914 of a port terminal.
 Guild's Lake, close to highways as well as marine and rail terminals, became the most important industrial area in Portland.
 After World War II, chemical and petroleum processing and storage, metals manufacturing, and other large industries expanded in the area.
 In 2001, the Portland City Council adopted the Guild's Lake Industrial Sanctuary Plan aimed at protecting the area's "long-term economic viability as an industrial district."

+Renaming attempt

+On June 27, 2025, the Oregon Geographic Names Board rejected an attempt to rename Balch Creek.
+Local resident Nancy Helmsworth proposed renaming it to Kulla Kulla Creek—the Chinook word for bird—to honor local indigenous tribes and remove association with Danford Balch due to the fact that he was a convicted criminal.
+Another local resident, Mike Taylor, testified against the renaming and suggested new Chinook names could be used for unnamed featured throughout the park.
+The board voted 12-9 against the renaming.